Ryan-Apel/Ryan-Apel.github.io/_posts/2021-2-1-Welcome.md

 I work as a Student Researcher in the Costanzo Lab on campus.
 [CostanzoLab.com](https://costanzolab.com/)

-I am possionate about Organic Chemistry and Polymers.
+I am passionate about Organic Chemistry and Polymers.
 I still have a lot to learn, but im excited to explore more!

 ### Contact me